clintcarter1999/JokesAPI/JokesAPI/README.md

 **SQLite Database**
   Next, you'll need to install Sqlite

  - **Sqlite for Windows**.
 Here is a tutorial on that: [https://www.sqlitetutorial.net/download-install-sqlite/](https://www.sqlitetutorial.net/download-install-sqlite/)
  *Note: You need to set a System Environment Variable for Sqlite3 to the folder where you place the Sqlite files.*
 ```
 ```
 ## Running the tests

+**AUTOMATED TESTS**
+There is a test project inside the solution called JokesAPI.Tests You will need to add the following Nuget packages to that project:
+ - Moq, by Daniel Cazzulino, kzu, Version 4.13.1
+ - xunit by James Newkirk, Brad Wilson v2.4.0, v.2.4.1
+ - xunit.runner.visualstudio by  James Newkirk, Brad Wilson v2.4.0, v.2.4.1

+**MANUAL TESTING**
-Currently there are no automated tests for this project.
-I am using Postman to test the API.
+I am using Postman to test the API against a real repository/db source.

 There are a ton of tutorials on how to use Postman.
 I assume the reviewers of this project are familiar.

-You can also test from the Swagger page that comes up by default as the landing page.
+Note: You can also test from the Swagger page that comes up by default as the landing page.

 You can download a copy of Postman here: [Postman Download](https://www.getpostman.com/downloads/)

 **Postman Collection**
-Here is a link to my Postman Collection:  [Clint's Postman Test Collection](https://www.getpostman.com/collections/f3c601e8fec3b44af5a6)
+Here is a link to my Postman Collection.
+[Postman Collection of API Tests](!%5BPOSTUsingTokenVariable%5D%28https://user-images.githubusercontent.com/5245897/72574277-11996b00-388e-11ea-84cc-630badf977ee.png%29)

 To Use That Link: *Open Postman, then click on that link to install it into your Postman application.
 Note that you may have to change the Port...more on that below...*